volueinsight/wapi-python/README.md

-# python-wapi
+# wapi-python
 Wattsight API python library

-This library is meant as a simple toolkit for working with data from https://data.mkonline.com/ (or equivalent services).
-Note that access is based on some sort of login credentials, this library is not all that useful unless you have a valid MKonline account.
+This library is meant as a simple toolkit for working with data from https://api.wattsight.com/ (or equivalent services).
+Note that access is based on some sort of login credentials, this library is not all that useful unless you have a valid Wattsight account.

 class: